Edward Leete Award

 - A list of publications and patents by the nominee.

 All text should be at least 11 pt font.
 Nominations should be submitted as a single PDF file (Name the PDF file with candidate's name, for example: JessicaSmith-LeeteNomination.pdf) via the online Leete Award Nomination Form.
-Nominations are due April 1, 2013.
+Nominations for 2015 are due April 1, 2015.

 About Edward Leete (1928-1992)